Get the latest in kids’ media, tech, and news right to your inbox

 Require a passcode immediately.
 Unless you're running a really old version of iOS (and if you are, it's time for an update), you have the option either to require a passcode immediately for any in-app purchase or to allow a 15-minute grace period during which, after an initial in-app purchase, you can make purchases without reentering the code for the iTunes account.
 Require the passcode immediately through the Restrictions settings.

 Set expectations.
 Once the device's settings are squared away, it's time to establish some rules about in-app purchases.
-Decide whether you're willing to pay for them and, if so, set a maximum amount through the iTunes allowance.
+Decide whether you're willing to pay for them and, if so, under what circumstances.
 Or say you'll buy the game but won't allow any extra charges.
 When your kid wants a new app, look at the number of in-app purchases available in a game (usually found on the app description page) before buying.

 Choose apps without purchases.
 Sometimes you have to pay more for apps that don't have in-app purchases.
-Still, it may be cheaper over the long run to pay more initially, and you won't wind up with extra charges you can't account for.
+When it comes to apps for little kids, it's usually worth it.
+Also, it may be cheaper over the long run to pay more initially, and you won't wind up with extra charges you can't account for.